Alhasbary/CTA/README.md

 Feel free to explore the program's capabilities for ligand-based CTA prediction with your datasets!
 Please ensure that each dataset is provided as a CSV file, with smiles strings in a column named 'smiles' and compound IDs in a column named 'smiles_id'.

-If you use this tool for scientific work that gets published, kindly include a citation of the following paper:

-Authors, "Exploring Natural Products Potential: A Similarity-Based Target Prediction Tool for Natural Products," Mol.
-Inform., vol. -, no. -, p. -, date , doi: .